cyberguardteam25/Cyberguard/README.md

 ## 📱 Features

-- **Malware Scanner** – Upload APKs for analysis via a Python-powered backend.
+- **APK Scan** – Upload APKs for analysis using AI models.
-- **Phishing Link Scanner** – Check if links are malicious or suspicious using AI models.
+- **Text Scan** – Check if text is malicious or suspicious using AI models.
+- **URL Scan** -Check if links are malicious or suspicious using virustotal
-- **QR Code Scanner** – Extract URLs from QR codes and instantly scan for safety.
+- **QR Scan** – Extract URLs from QR codes and instantly scan for safety.
-- **Device Information Scanner** – Collect and analyze basic system data for security insights.
+- **Device Info** – Collect basic system data.
-- **User Authentication** – Secure login, registration with email verification, and session tracking.
+- **User Authentication** – Secure login and registration.
-- **User Profile Management** – Update your username, email, and password securely from the app.
-- **Scan History** – View your previous scans and results linked to your user ID.
+- **History** – View your previous scans and results linked to your user ID.
+- and even more...!

 ## 🧠 Tech Stack